EliteLoser/Finance/text/TheBubbleThatDoesNotBurst.md

 There is little to no doubt among the finance experts that markets are overpriced.
 Even the eccentrics seem to agree.
 This based on what I have heard and read.
-It is said that the markets are now run by governments and I saw a prominent figure say we now have "zombie markets" disconnected from real economy.
+It is said that the markets are now run by governments and I saw a prominent figure say we now have "zombie markets" disconnected from real economy, with higher debt and more inherent risk.

 The US is being very socialistic, I think, through the FED (Federal Reserve, national bank)